 You’ve got to love when a recommendation for a great adventure comes straight from an expert.
 I also appreciate when friends think of KFDC upon finding out about cool places to explore.
 Those two things combined are exactly what what brought us to Purse State Park (now the Purse Area of the Nanjemoy WMA) in Charles County, MD, a couple of weeks ago.

-On a recent visit to the Natural History Museum, my friend Jody got into a conversation with a paleontologist about searching for fossilized shark teeth (a random obsession she and I share), and learned that Purse is known for yielding excellent fossil finds.
+On a recent visit to the National Museum of Natural History, my friend Jody got into a conversation with a paleontologist about searching for fossilized shark teeth (a random obsession she and I share), and learned that Purse is known for yielding excellent fossil finds.
 Once she shared that information with me, it wasn’t long before we made a trip out there with our kids for a day of digging, swimming, picnicking, and exploring.

 Purse State Park is just over an hour’s drive away from DC along a part of the Potomac River called Wades Bay, where woods meet water.
 There’s a very small parking lot across the street from the trailhead that leads to the pretty and peaceful beach area about a quarter of a mile away.